| ABOUT

 Hungary]

-depth to get the salt.
-The last day in Krakow we got impressed by the sad but proper visit
+get the salt.
+The last day in Krakow I got impressed by the sad

-The real part of the travel came when we reached the Lithuanian border in Suwalky,
+The real part of the travel came when I reached the Lithuanian border in Suwalky,

 eight hours from the polish capital: the desert train slowed down till at walking pace